jeremyBanks/save/README.md

             By default, `--squash` will behave like `git commit --amend`, only replacing the most recent commit.
 However, specifying a larger number such as `--squash=2` will squash that many recent commits (and any current changes) into a single commit.
-If any of those commits are merges, any non- squashed parents will be added as parents of the squashed commit.
-Any additional authors will be included in Co- Authored-By footers.
+If any of those commits are merges, any non-squashed parents will be added as parents of the squashed commit.
+Any additional authors will be included in Co-Authored-By footers.

             [default: 0]

     -t, --step <STEP_SECONDS>
             Seconds of timestamp allocated for each commit to search.

             The number of possibilities searched is the half the square of this value.

             [default: 128]